 Manchester's Work and Skills Strategy is a strategy for the city.
-It sets out how we will use learning and employment to meet the Our Manchester Strategy vision of being a more highly skilled city, and how we will help create a more inclusive and low-carbon economy in Manchester where more of our residents are connected to our city's success.
+It sets out how we will use learning and employment to meet the Our Manchester Strategy vision of being a more highly skilled city, and how we will help create a more inclusive and zero-carbon economy in Manchester where more of our residents are connected to our city's success.

 This strategy succeeds the Work and Skills Strategy 2015-2020, building on its success and taking into consideration the significant changes we have experienced in the city since that strategy was produced.
-While over the life of the previous strategy we have seen gradual improvements in learning and employment outcomes for our residents, the impact of the COVID-19 pandemic has had a profound effect on the labour market and the consequences of this will not be fully understood for some time.
-However, by the end of 2019 the city benefitted from a more highly skilled and better paid workforce, with a lower rate of residents out of work or claiming out of work benefits when compared to the previous ten years.
+While over the life of the previous strategy we saw gradual improvements in learning and employment outcomes for our residents, the impact of the COVID-19 pandemic has had a profound effect on the labour market.
+This has included a doubling of Universal Credit claimants, and the impacts and consequences are yet to be fully determined as a result of the current economic climate.
+However, by the end of 2019 the city benefited from a more highly skilled and better-paid workforce, with a lower rate of out-of-work residents and those claiming out-of-work benefits when compared to the previous ten years.

-While the new strategy inevitably responds to many of the effects of the pandemic, its purpose is not only to help us recover from the impacts of COVID-19, but to continue to drive forward improvements in the lives of our residents, to continue to grow our businesses and to meet our wider aims of becoming a more inclusive, prosperous and zero-carbon city.
+While the new strategy inevitably responds to many of the effects of the pandemic, its purpose is not only to help us recover from the impacts of COVID-19, but to continue to drive forward improvements in the lives of our residents, and to continue to grow our businesses.
+It is also intended to meet our wider aims of becoming a more inclusive, prosperous and zero-carbon city.